 Cássia Kis Magro

 Querô is an orphan teenager, living alone near the docks in Santos, Brazil.
-Her mother, a prostitute, died when he was a baby, and he was raised in the bordello where she worked.
+His mother, a prostitute, died when he was a baby, and he was raised in the bordello where she worked.
 He also doesn't know who his father is.
 Believing he rules his own destiny, he refuses to compromise with anyone else, the corrupt policemen always chasing him, the oppressive discipline in the juvenile institution Febem, or the drug dealers who try to lure him.
 But this independence has a price.
 Written by

 The movie is about a teenager, Querô, who is raised by a pimp woman, owner of a whorehouse, after his mother died on childbirth.
 The old woman treats him badly and he doesn't have the opportunity to get proper education.